grissly-man/next-runtime-sitemap/README.md

 curl https://your-domain.com/sitemaps/sitemap.xml
 ```

-You’ll get a standard XML sitemap that reflects your currently built static and dynamic (with revalidation) pages.
+You’ll get a standard XML sitemap that reflects your currently built static and dynamic (with revalidation) pages—including those from the Pages Router.

 ---